Skip to cookie consent Skip to main content

 What is the screening process for lung cancer?

-A radiologist reads the CT scan and gives the scan a risk category level, based on the patient’s medical history and if the scans show any nodules.
-Nodules are small clumps of cells in the lungs that are mostly benign, but can be a sign of cancer.
+A radiologist interprets the CT scan and gives the scan a risk category level, based on whether they see any nodules.
+Nodules in the lungs are small spots, which are usually scars or inflammation, but could also be a sign of cancer.
 For high-risk scans, your health care provider may recommend you have a closer follow-up, get a more specialized scan, or undergo a biopsy.
 A biopsy is a minor procedure that removes a small piece of tissue or sample of cells from your body for further testing in a lab.
 For low-risk scans, your provider may recommend a follow-up scan at a later date.

 Medical Oncologist